Average-Cirilo-Enjoyer/Average-Cirilo-Enjoyer/README.md

 ## Languages:
 - C#: i know something about it
-- Typescript/Javascript: trying to learn
+- Rust: trying to learn

 ## Front end
 - Html and css: working on it too.